LefanHu/MasterQuoter/README.md

 # Master Quoter (Discord bot)
-Master Quoter is a quote bot made by team "MasterBaiters" designed to save and snip all the best quotes made by your friends.
+Master Quoter is a quote bot made by team "Master Baiters" designed to save and snip all the best quotes made by your friends.
 A great addition to any lively discord server.

 Work-in-progress :) (by 2 idiots in high school)

 ## Current TODO list
 - If quotes of one user exceed a total of 2000 characters, command !qlist @user will crash due to discord message limit
-- Save multiple quotes at the same time (avoids unneccessary file openings and closings)
+- Save multiple quotes at the same time (avoids unnecessary file openings and closings)
 - Add time and date information to quotes
 - Add server id to quotes
 - Change structure in how quotes are saved